 The authority of Jesus extends to the Sacraments, which the Orthodox churches often refer to as Mysteries.
 The “Mystery” that we celebrate in the Sacraments is the reality of Jesus Christ in, with, and among us, foremost through his Incarnation, a manifestation of God’s love for his people.
-Jesus is the localization of everything we do and why we do it.
+Note well, Jesus is the localization of everything we do as the Armenian Church, and why we do it.
 The day that it becomes otherwise, is the day we become a club, an institution, an organization, or a museum.

 Ponder this: at our own baptism, we are equipped with the same Spirit that descended on Jesus at his baptism in the Jordan!
 And so we are given his authority, under his direction to live and act in his name for his purpose, for his mission, as his Church.
 Who do we think we are?
 What gives us the right?
 Again, we are children of God, baptized in the name of the Holy Trinity, anointed and sealed with the Holy Spirit who indwells each one of us, and guides the Church, the Body of Christ.

 The priest prays the words over the person being baptized,

 Redeemed by the blood of Christ from servitude to sin, he/she receives adoption as a child of the heavenly Father to be a joint-heir with Christ and a temple of the Holy Spirit.

 This prayer is followed by a reading from the letter of St. Paul to the Romans:

 Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?…We know that our old self was crucified with him so that the sinful body might be destroyed, and we might no longer be enslaved to sin.
 For he who has died is freed from sin.
 (6:3, 6-7)